 Listen to Music or Watch a Film

 Whether your kids are into the Glee soundtrack or the latest hip-hop tunes, this is an excellent way to keep the kids happy.
 Most of us have MP3 players either in the form of an iPod or on our phone but, if you don’t, you can pick up a simple player for a few dollars.
+You can fill it with fresh music for free using this little tool YouTube to MP3.
 Portable DVD players with a few of the kids’ favourite films are another option but they’re more expensive.
+A cheaper method is to download a bunch of videos from YouTube to your tablet.
+Now on YouTube you can find videos for all tastes and ages.
+YouTube Downloader is a great application for this task.
 If you’re on a plane, there’s always the in-flight movie.
 Again, it’s important to check that your MP3 or DVD player is covered on your insurance policy before you take it along with you.